-Driving has its frustrating moments, but few experiences can make drivers pull out their hair like a stretch of road where two lanes of traffic reduce to one.
+Driving has its frustrating moments, but few experiences can make drivers pull out their hair like a stretch of road where two lanes of traffic reduced to one.
 Some people, not wanting to be rude, move into the proper lane as soon as they see a lane ending sign.
 Others stay until the last possible moment, only merging when required.

 What should you actually do in these situations?
 Consider the zipper merge.